The Landscape of Agentic Reinforcement Learning for LLMs: A Survey: Agentic RL: The Task Perspective

-\paragraph{RL-Based Multi-Agent Training} MARFT~\cite{liao2025marft} formalizes a reinforcement fine-tuning framework for MAS with mathematical guarantees and empirical validation.
-MAGRPO~\cite{liu2025llmcollaborationmultiagentreinforcement} formalizes multi‑LLM cooperation as a Dec-POMDP problem and introduces a multi‑agent variant of GRPO, which enables joint training of LLM agents in MAS while maintaining decentralized execution.
-MAPoRL~\cite{park2025maporlmultiagentpostcotrainingcollaborative} extends MAD by verifying debate responses and using validation outcomes as RL rewards to improve collaborative reasoning.
-RLCCF~\cite{yuan2025wisdomcrowdreinforcementlearning} is a self-supervised multi-agent RL framework that leverages self-consistency-weighted ensemble voting to generate pseudo-labels and collaboratively optimize individual model policies via GRPO, boosting both individual and collective reasoning accuracy.
-MLPO~\cite{estornell2025howtotrainaleader} introduces a hierarchical paradigm in which a central LLM leader learns, via RL, to synthesize and evaluate peer agent outputs without auxiliary value networks.
-ReMA~\cite{wan2025remalearningmetathinkllms} separates reasoning into a meta-thinking agent and an execution agent, jointly trained under aligned RL objectives with parameter sharing.
-FlowReasoner~\cite{gao2025flowreasonerreinforcingquerylevelmetaagents} designs query-level meta-agents optimized through RL with multi-dimensional rewards (performance, complexity, efficiency) guided by execution feedback.
-LERO~\cite{wei2025lerollmdrivenevolutionaryframework} combines MARL with LLM-generated hybrid rewards and evolutionary search to improve credit assignment and partial observability handling in cooperative tasks.
-CURE~\cite{wang2025coevolvingllmcoderunit} focuses on code generation, jointly training a code generator and unit tester via RL to produce richer reward signals, achieving strong generalization across diverse coding benchmarks.
-MMedAgent-RL~\cite{xia2025mmedagent} introduces a reinforcement learning-based multi-agent framework for medical VQA, where dynamically coordinated general practitioners and specialists collaboratively reason with curriculum-guided learning, significantly outperforming existing Med-LVLMs and achieving more human-like diagnostic behavior.
-Chain-of-Agents (COA)~\cite{li2025chainofagentsendtoendagentfoundation} is an end-to-end paradigm where a single LLM simulates multi-agent collaboration by dynamically orchestrating role-playing and tool-using agents; this is achieved through multi-agent distillation (converting trajectories from state-of-the-art multi-agent systems into training data) and agentic reinforcement learning with carefully designed reward functions, resulting in Agent Foundation Models (AFMs).
-SPIRAL~\cite{liu2025spiralselfplayzerosumgames} presents a fully online, multi-turn, multi-agent self-play reinforcement learning framework for LLMs in zero-sum games, employing a shared policy with role-conditioned advantage estimation (RAE) to stabilize learning, and demonstrates that gameplay fosters transferable reasoning skills that significantly improve mathematical and general reasoning benchmarks.
+Full multi-agent RL jointly trains all agents under a shared or decentralized objective, typically formalized as a Dec-POMDP.
+Methods such as MAGRPO, MAPoRL, MLPO, ReMA, FlowReasoner, Chain-of-Agents, and SPIRAL~\citep{liu2025llmcollaborationmultiagentreinforcement, park2025maporlmultiagentpostcotrainingcollaborative, estornell2025howtotrainaleader, wan2025remalearningmetathinkllms, gao2025flowreasonerreinforcingquerylevelmetaagents, li2025chainofagentsendtoendagentfoundation, liu2025spiralselfplayzerosumgames} jointly optimize collaboration and reasoning behaviors, enabling emergent division of labor and communication conventions.
+For example, MAGRPO~\citep{liu2025llmcollaborationmultiagentreinforcement} formalizes multi‑LLM cooperation as a Dec-POMDP problem and introduces a multi‑agent variant of GRPO, which enables joint training of LLM agents in MAS while maintaining decentralized execution.
+MAPoRL~\citep{park2025maporlmultiagentpostcotrainingcollaborative} extends MAD by verifying debate responses and using validation outcomes as RL rewards to improve collaborative reasoning.
+RLCCF~\citep{yuan2025wisdomcrowdreinforcementlearning} is a self-supervised multi-agent RL framework that leverages self-consistency-weighted ensemble voting to generate pseudo-labels and collaboratively optimize individual model policies via GRPO, boosting both individual and collective reasoning accuracy.
+ReMA~\citep{wan2025remalearningmetathinkllms} separates reasoning into a meta-thinking agent and an execution agent, jointly trained under aligned RL objectives with parameter sharing.
+LERO~\citep{wei2025lerollmdrivenevolutionaryframework} combines MARL with LLM-generated hybrid rewards and evolutionary search to improve credit assignment and partial observability handling in cooperative tasks.
+CURE~\citep{wang2025coevolvingllmcoderunit} focuses on code generation, jointly training a code generator and unit tester via RL to produce richer reward signals, achieving strong generalization across diverse coding benchmarks.
+MMedAgent-RL~\citep{xia2025mmedagent} introduces a reinforcement learning-based multi-agent framework for medical VQA, where dynamically coordinated general practitioners and specialists collaboratively reason with curriculum-guided learning, significantly outperforming existing Med-LVLMs and achieving more human-like diagnostic behavior.
+Chain-of-Agents (COA)~\citep{li2025chainofagentsendtoendagentfoundation} is an end-to-end paradigm where a single LLM simulates multi-agent collaboration by dynamically orchestrating role-playing and tool-using agents; this is achieved through multi-agent distillation (converting trajectories from state-of-the-art multi-agent systems into training data) and agentic reinforcement learning with carefully designed reward functions, resulting in Agent Foundation Models (AFMs).
+SPIRAL~\citep{liu2025spiralselfplayzerosumgames} presents a fully online, multi-turn, multi-agent self-play reinforcement learning framework for LLMs in zero-sum games, employing a shared policy with role-conditioned advantage estimation (RAE) to stabilize learning, and demonstrates that gameplay fosters transferable reasoning skills that significantly improve mathematical and general reasoning benchmarks.